easypropertylistings/Easy-Property-Listings/readme.txt

 Stable Tag: 3.3.5
 License: GNU Version 2 or Any Later Version

 Fast.
 Flexible.
 Forward-thinking solution for real estate agents using WordPress.
-Built for scale and contact generation and works with any theme.
+Built for scale, listing management, contact generation and works with any theme.

 == Description ==